Six Years, Two Suitcases, and Twelve Lessons from a Life on the Road

 How did you stay healthy?

 We built most of our trips around nature: hiking, biking, kayaking.
 In cities, we walked everywhere and joined gyms.
-Even the tiniest towns in the middle of nowhere seem to have a gym.
+Even the tiniest towns in the middle of nowhere often had a gym.
 Fresh produce was plentiful everywhere we traveled; almond or oat milk was surprisingly easy to find.
 Honestly, we were healthier on the road than we were before!

 Mail?

-A virtual service called Traveling Mailbox scanned and forwarded our mail to our email inboxes.
+A virtual service called Traveling Mailbox scanned and forwarded our mail to our email.
 Easy.

 What did the newly-retired Greg do while you worked?

 Ha!
-So many people asked us this, which made me laugh.
-Truth is, vagabonding was a full-time job: researching, planning, moving, adjusting.
+So many people asked us this.
+Vagabonding was a full-time job: researching, planning, moving, adjusting.
 Greg was our Master Planner; I pinch-hit.
 It worked.

 Read the prequel to this traveling journey in my book Into the Flow, coming June 2026!